landlab/landlab/docs/model_grid.rst

 			# Update the elevations
 			z[core_cells] = z[core_cells] + dzdt[core_cells] * dt

-When we calculated flux divergence, we got back an array of numbers, ``dqsds``, that represents the deposition (positive) or erosion (negative) rate of each cell.
-Now we need to combine this with the source term---representing rock uplift relative to the base level at the model's fixed boundaries---in order to calculate the total rate of elevation change at the nodes.
+When we calculated flux divergence, we got back an array of numbers, ``dqsds``, that represents the rate of gain or loss of sediment volume per unit area at each node.
+Now we need to combine this information with the source term---representing vertical motion of the soil relative to the base level at the model's fixed boundaries---in order to calculate the total rate of elevation change at the nodes.
 Once we've calculated rates of change, we update all node elevations by simply multiplying ``dzdt`` by our time step size.
 We do not want to change the elevations of the boundary nodes, however, and so we perform the update only on the interior cells.
-Because we are using numpy arrays, we can isolate the interior cells simply by putting our array of node IDs for interior cells inside square brackets.
+Because we are using numpy arrays, we can isolate the core nodes simply by putting our array of node IDs for core nodes inside square brackets.

 Plotting the Results